 Community Grants Request for Applications

 The Milwaukee Estuary Area of Concern Community Advisory Committee (Whew!
 That is a mouthful.
-CAC will do.) is looking for up to five community-based organizations to partner to implement community engagement activities around our waterways.
+CAC will do.) is looking for community-based organizations to partner to implement community engagement activities around our waterways.

 THE PROBLEM